How to Overcome a Fear of the Dentist

 At Smile Design Dentistry we understand that there are many reasons behind why some individuals have dental phobia and anxiety.
 We work with people to overcome this uneasiness and applaud the many who do.
 Rest assured, you are not alone.
 Dental anxiety is more common than many patients realize.

 An article titled “Types of Dental Fear as Barriers to Dental Care” posted on August 1, 2012 at the National Institute of Health reveals the following: “Between 9% and 20% of Americans avoid going to the dentist because of anxiety or fear.
 Dental fears and negative attitudes have been examined as potential barriers to the utilization of dental care.
-In these studies, greater fear and more negative attitudes toward dentists and dental treatment have consistently been found to be associated with a lower likelihood of a recent dental visit, fewer dental visits, greater delay in obtaining care, as well as more missing and decayed teeth.”
+In these studies, greater fear and more negative attitudes toward dentists and dental treatment have consistently been found.
+Fear is associated with a lower likelihood of a recent dental visit, fewer dental visits, greater delay in obtaining care, as well as more missing and decayed teeth.”

 Another article published May 24, 2016 on Web MD that is title “Easing Dental Fear in Adults” says that, “between 9% and 20% of Americans avoid going to the dentist because of anxiety or fear.
 Indeed, it is a universal phenomenon”.
 It helps to take action before your anxiety multiplies and inhibits your dental care and overall health.
 We’ll partner with you as you commit to overcoming your fear of dentists.